Frequently Asked Questions About Family Mediation in Kent

 Is mediation suitable if there has been domestic abuse?

 The safety and wellbeing of all parties is the primary concern.
 If there has been domestic abuse, your mediator will carefully assess whether mediation is appropriate and safe.
-In some cases, shuttle mediation — where parties remain in separate spaces — may be offered.
-In others, mediation may not be appropriate and your mediator will support you in understanding your other options.
+Drawing on my training as a Kent Domestic Abuse Champion and my background in trauma-informed practice, this will be assessed carefully and safely.
+In some situationas mediation may not be appropriate and your mediator will support you in understanding your other options.

 Do I need a solicitor if I use mediation?